Last Updated on June 1, 2023 by Kapuluan

 Many newborns and infants are prone to baby acne.
 The sensitive skin of babies easily suffers from breakouts.
-As coconut oil is proven to be anti inflammatory, it can kill microbes and soothe irritation and inflammation.
+As coconut oil is proven anti-inflammatory, it can kill microbes and soothe irritation and inflammation.
 Rubbing a thin layer of coconut oil onto the affected areas twice a day will help baby acne disappear and prevent it from spreading.

 Many babies and children get ear infections that can cause pain and fever.
-Ear pain can be agonizing and difficult to get rid of.
-Placing a few drops of coconut oil inside the ear twice a day might help relieve the pain and fight the infection.
+Ear pain can be unbearable and challenging to get rid of.
+However, placing a few drops of coconut oil inside the ear twice a day might help relieve the pain and fight the infection.

 Healing Cuts, Scrapes, and Burns

 Minor injuries are inevitable for babies, infants, and kids.
 They will fall and get cuts, scrapes, and burns unexpectedly.
 Luckily, the healing properties of coconut oil can protect wounds by forming a protective layer against dust, bacteria, and viruses.
-The oil protects open wounds from infection while helping it heal by repairing the damaged skin.
+In addition, the oil protects open wounds from infection while helping them heal by repairing the damaged skin.

-Many children get chickenpox, and whether they are a baby, infant, or school-aged child, it can be a big nuisance.
 Aside from using special topicals prescribed by your doctor, coconut oil can relieve itching, reduce inflammation, and even reduce the severity and duration of the condition.
-It can be applied on the skin over the entire body (as medical creams go directly on the infected area) to ease discomfort, and can also be taken internally to boost its effects.
+It can be applied on the skin over the entire body (as medical creams go directly on the infected area) to ease discomfort and can also be taken internally to boost its effects.

 Dry and Chapped Lips